front-matter/invenio-rdm-starter/README.md

 ### Isn't InvenioRDM depending on Python 3.9?

+InvenioRDM v12.0 supports Python 3.9-3.12.
 InvenioRDM Starter uses Python 3.12 ([the current version](https://devguide.python.org/versions/)), but doesn't use any features of Python 3.10-3.12.
 Please report any Python 3.12-related issues you encounter.
 Python 3.9 reaches end-of-life in October 2025.

 ### Don't I need RabbitMQ for the InvenioRDM message broker?